pytorch/torchrec/docs/source/concepts.rst

    :alt: Visualizing the forward pass including the input_dist, lookup, and output_dist of a sharded TorchRec module
    :align: center

-   *Figure 2: Visualizing the forward pass including the input_dist, lookup, and output_dist of a sharded TorchRec module*
+   *Figure 2: Forward pass of a table wise sharded table including the input_dist, lookup, and output_dist of a sharded TorchRec module*

 **************************
  DistributedModelParallel